Recruitment to the British Army during World War I: Volunteer Army, 1914–15

 The women's suffrage movement was sharply divided, the slight majority becoming very enthusiastic patriots and asking their members to give white feathers (the sign of the coward) in the streets to men who appeared to be of military age to shame them into service.
 After assaults became prevalent the Silver War Badge was issued to men who were not eligible or had been medically discharged.

-The popular music hall artistes of the time worked enthusiastically for recruitment.
-Harry Lauder toured the music halls, recruiting young soldiers on stage in front of the audience, often offering 'ten pounds for the first recruit tonight'.
-Marie Lloyd sang a recruiting song "I didn't like you much before you joined the army, John, but I do like you, cockie, now you've got yer khaki on" (1914).
-Vesta Tilley sang "The Army of Today's alright".

 The available pool was diminished by roughly 1.5 million men who were "starred": kept in essential occupations.
 Almost 40 percent of the men who volunteered were rejected for medical reasons.
 Malnutrition was widespread in U.K. society; working class 15‑year‑olds had an average height of only 5 ft 2 in while the upper class was 5 ft 6 in.

 From the start Kitchener insisted that the British must build a massive army for a long war, arguing that the British were obliged to mobilise to the same extent as the French and Germans.
 His goal was 70 divisions, and the Adjutant General asked for 92,000 recruits per month, well above the number volunteering (see the graph).
 The obvious remedy was conscription, which was a hotly debated political issue.
 Many Liberals, including Prime Minister H. H. Asquith, were ideologically opposed to compulsion, but by 1915 they were wavering.

 15 July 1915 the National Registration Act was passed by the British Government, exactly one month later there was a census of every citizen aged 15 to 65, approximately 29 million forms completed.
 A pink coloured registration card was issued to each registree, listing pertinent data.
 These records were ordered to be destroyed in 1921, yet some did survive, including the lately discovered forms of 2,409 women living in Cirencester, since transcribed and made publicly available.